Logo: small map of Scotland

 Though not obvious from the Ordnance Survey map, Howmore Church stands on slightly higher ground than its immediate surroundings.
 Combined with its white harled exterior, this makes it visible from a considerable distance away, especially from the south.
 It has also traditionally been used as a landmark by fishermen off the west coast of South Uist.

-The church itself is fairly plain, with a bellcote above the east gable and an annex attached to the north west corner.
+The church itself is fairly plain, with a bellcote above the east gable and an annex attached to the north-west corner.
 Internally the church is of interest primarily because of the long central communion table, something found very rarely in Scotland.

 The east end of the church has been closed off by curtains, both at ground floor level and in the gallery.
 These are presumably intended to give the west end of the church a more intimate and comfortable feel when in use.
 Interior decor is an attractive mix of mid-toned wood panelling up to waist level (and in the gallery) and lighter paintwork above.